 Setting SCD Type For CustomerName Attribute

 Now, when corrections are made in the source database, the corresponding record will be updated in the data warehouse, as shown below.
+This is called type 1 dimension in a data warehouse.

 Customer Dimension Table Before Correction